13-15 July 2010

 As our big Gap Year Adventure drew closer towards its end, The Gap Year Buddy and I were still not inspired to get out of bed early and, at 12.45pm, The HK Friend came to chase us out of bed.
 The three of us went out to Kowloon with The HK Friend’s mum, stopping off at a View Point for… wait for it… some views (of the suspension bridge to be precise), as we headed towards the New Northern Territories for some impressive scenery around the Gold Coast.
 We wandered up and down the Piazza, looking at different market stalls that were situated near the water edge.
 We even got a cartoon done of us as a little memento – out of all of us, I think mine was the closest resemblance.

-Continue reading “Hong Kong Part Three: the Gold Coast, roast goose and a boat tour”
+Continue reading “Hong Kong Part Three: the Gold Coast and a Boat Tour”

 9-10 July 2010